📍 Weatherford, TX | StatewideCall

 Common questions from Cross Timbers landowners

 Yes!
-While Fort Worth is known for the 'Cross Timbers' oak forest, cedar (eastern red cedar and Ashe juniper) has spread significantly throughout the region.
+While Fort Worth is known for the Cross Timbers oak forest, cedar (eastern red cedar and Ashe juniper) has spread significantly throughout the region.
 Cedar is particularly common in western Tarrant County, Parker County, Palo Pinto County, Hood County, and Erath County.
 The Cross Timbers region historically had less cedar, but it has invaded substantially over the past 50+ years.

-Cedar removal in the Fort Worth area typically costs $1,500-$5,000 per acre depending on density and terrain.
-Light cedar runs $1,500-$2,500/acre, moderate density $2,000-$3,200/acre, and dense cedar brakes $2,500-$4,000/acre.
+Cedar removal in the Fort Worth area typically costs $1,500–$5,000 per acre depending on density and terrain.
+Light cedar runs $1,500–$2,500/acre, moderate density $2,000–$3,200/acre, and dense cedar brakes $2,500–$4,000/acre.
 The Cross Timbers terrain is generally easier than the Hill Country, which helps keep costs reasonable.
+We provide free on-site quotes.

-Fort Worth has both Eastern red cedar (Juniperus virginiana) and Ashe juniper (Juniperus ashei, the 'mountain cedar' causing cedar fever).
+Fort Worth has both Eastern red cedar (Juniperus virginiana) and Ashe juniper (Juniperus ashei, the mountain cedar causing cedar fever).
 Eastern red cedar is more common in the northern Cross Timbers, while Ashe juniper increases as you move toward the Hill Country to the south and west.
 Both respond well to forestry mulching.

 Yes, though generally less severe than Austin or San Antonio.
 Cedar pollen (primarily from Ashe juniper) affects the Fort Worth area, especially from December through February.
 Properties in the western counties (Parker, Hood, Palo Pinto) with more Ashe juniper experience higher pollen levels.
 Clearing cedar on your property reduces local pollen exposure.